-Item 1.
-Enter the lower tier entity's total revenue before revenue is passed to upper tier entities.
+- Item 1.
+Enter the lower tier entity's total revenue before revenue is passed to upper tier entities. - Item 2.

-Item 2.
 Enter the Texas taxpayer number or FEIN of the upper tier entity to which the total revenue was passed.

-Item 3.
-Enter the amount of total revenue excluded by the lower tier entity that was passed to the upper tier entity.

-Item 4.
-Enter the legal name and address of the upper tier entity to which the total revenue was passed.

-Item 5.
-Enter the state of formation of the upper tier entity.

-Item 6.
-Leave blank.
+If the partner does not have a separate FEIN, leave blank. - Item 3.
+Enter the amount of total revenue excluded by the lower tier entity that was passed to the upper tier entity. - Item 4.
+Enter the legal name and address of the upper tier entity to which the total revenue was passed. - Item 5.
+Enter the state of formation of the upper tier entity. - Item 6.
+Leave blank. - Item 7.

-Item 7.
 Blacken this circle.